zdne/zdne-old.org/resume.md

 _**R&D Engineer, August 2008 — September 2012**_

-Developed interactive pre-press and packaging tools and designed their user interfaces.
+Developed interactive pre-press and packaging tools and designed user interfaces.
 Built fast and robust multithreaded client to a proprietary CMS.

-Improved the company's product quality by introducing the test-driven approach on a global scale.
+Improved the company's products quality by deploying the test-driven approach on a global scale.
 Acted as agile and testing evangelist.

+Personally contributed to company sales activities in the APAC region.
+Fostered business relations and secured sales deals during multiple customer visits in Japan.

-Helped to prolong existing contracts during many customer visits in Japan.
-Helped to establish and run a new R&D team in Shanghai, China.
+Helped to establish and run a new R&D team in Shanghai, PRC.

 [Esko]: https://www.esko.com